-Enterprises are making massive changes to their business models at a faster rate than ever before due to the effects of the COVID-19 pandemic, supply chain disruptions and environmental mandates.
-The pace of change has introduced new risks for enterprises, making it imperative that companies take a close look at their risk management programs.
+Enterprises are making massive changes to their business models and strategies at a faster rate than ever before because of the COVID-19 pandemic, supply chain disruptions and new environmental mandates.
+The pace of change has introduced new business risks for enterprises, making it imperative that companies take a close look at their risk management programs.

 1. Poor governance

-Citibank made headlines when it mistakenly wired a $900-million loan payoff to cosmetics company Revlon's lenders in August 2020.
-A federal judge later ruled that Citibank was entitled to less than half of the $900 million.
+Citibank made headlines in a negative way when it mistakenly wired a $900 million loan payoff to cosmetics company Revlon's lenders in August 2020.
+A federal judge later ruled that Citibank wasn't entitled to refunds from 10 lenders that had refused to return about $500 million, although an appeals court overturned the ruling, and the bank eventually got all the money back.

 2. Toxic work culture

-Known for decades as the hub of technical innovation, Silicon Valley has evolved into a bastion of toxic "bro culture," according to Alla Valente, senior analyst at Forrester Research.
-She also cited other forms of toxic work culture when companies fail to mitigate risks that can alienate employees and customers.
+Known for decades as the hub of technical innovation, Silicon Valley has now become a bastion of toxic "bro culture," according to Alla Valente, an analyst at Forrester Research.
+She also cited other forms of toxic work culture created when companies fail to mitigate risks that can alienate employees and customers, often resulting in negative business consequences.

-Facebook's lukewarm response to the Cambridge Analytica scandal, Valente argued, has significantly eroded its trustworthiness and market potential.
-Wells Fargo's executives turning a blind eye to the warning signs of the bank's predatory selling practices with their customers "was a strategic decision," Valente said.
+For example, Facebook's lukewarm response to the Cambridge Analytica data usage scandal that came to light in 2018 significantly eroded its trustworthiness and market potential, Valente said.
+Wells Fargo's executives turning a blind eye to warning signs of the bank's predatory lending practices with customers "was a strategic decision," she added.
 "It could have been fixed, but fixing culture is never easy."
+It was a costly failure in managing risk: In 2022, Wells Fargo agreed to pay $2 billion to affected customers and a $1.7 billion federal fine.

 3. Overemphasis on efficiency vs. resiliency

-Efficiency and resiliency sit at opposite ends of the spectrum, Matlock said.
+Efficiency and resiliency sit at opposite ends of the business spectrum, Matlock said.
 Greater efficiency can lead to greater profits when things go well.
 The auto industry realized significant savings by creating a supply chain of thousands of third-party suppliers spread across multiple tiers.
-But during the pandemic, there were massive disruptions in supply chains that lacked resiliency.
-A chip shortage ensued, and automakers' bottom lines suffered when chip suppliers took advantage of the resulting higher margins in the consumer electronics industry.
+But early in the pandemic, there were massive disruptions in supply chains that lacked resiliency.
+A chip shortage ensued, and the bottom lines of automakers suffered when chip suppliers took advantage of the resulting higher margins in the consumer electronics industry.

-Conversely, interactive fitness platform maker Peloton, Matlock said, moved its entire supply chain and manufacturing process from Asia to Ohio to meet the heightened demand for its exercise bikes during the COVID-19 lockdowns.
-That kind of resiliency in its supply chain helped insulate the company from disruptions, bottlenecks and trade wars.
+Conversely, Matlock said interactive fitness equipment maker Peloton moved its entire supply chain and manufacturing process from Asia to Ohio to meet the heightened demand for its exercise bikes during the COVID-19 lockdowns.
+That kind of resiliency in its supply chain helped insulate the company from disruptions, bottlenecks and trade wars, although Peloton later ran into financial problems after the lockdowns ended, leading to layoffs and the departure of its CEO in 2022.

-Until recently, companies would release impact statements that only paid lip service to their environmental, sustainability and governance (ESG) initiatives and weren't tied to measurable results or meaningful outcomes.
-Since the United Nations issued "code red for humanity," regulators, customers, employees and even shareholders are pushing for more meaningful impact statements.
+Until recently, companies often would release environmental, social and governance impact statements that only paid lip service to their ESG initiatives and weren't tied to measurable results or meaningful outcomes.
+But especially since the United Nations issued a "code red for humanity" on climate change in 2021, regulators, customers, employees and shareholders alike are pushing for more meaningful ESG impact reports.

 5. Reckless risk-taking

-A wildfire during unusually high summer temperatures approaching 122 degrees destroyed the village of Lytton, British Columbia, in less than two hours and touched off a class-action lawsuit claiming the fire was triggered by heat or sparks emanating from a freight train operating nearby.
+In 2021, a wildfire during unusually high summer temperatures approaching 122 degrees destroyed the village of Lytton, British Columbia, in less than two hours and led to a class-action lawsuit claiming the fire was triggered by heat or sparks emanating from a freight train operating nearby.
 The suit alleged reckless behavior against the Canadian Pacific and Canadian National railways because they should have known conditions were unsafe to operate the train and failed to protect the town.

-"But it's often not that simple," said Josh Tessaro, practice manager at Thirdera, a ServiceNow global services provider.
+"But it's often not that simple," said Josh Tessaro, director of security and risk at Thirdera, a ServiceNow global services provider.
 "When you see one of these news articles that looks like reckless risk-taking, it is almost always due to lack of risk data, process definition and governance."

 6. Lack of transparency

-National attention has been focused for some time on the underreporting and misreporting of COVID-19 deaths in several states.
-New York's nursing home scandal, in particular, showed a systematic lack of transparency about the actual number of COVID-19-related deaths among the elderly and the wide discrepancy between the understated figures released to the public and the state attorney general's ultimate findings.
+During the height of the pandemic, national attention was focused on the underreporting and misreporting of COVID-19 deaths in several states.
+New York's nursing home scandal showed a systematic lack of transparency about the actual number of deaths related to COVID-19 among the elderly as well as the wide discrepancy between the understated figures released to the public and the state attorney general's ultimate findings.

-Withholding of data, lack of data or siloed data within organizations can create transparency issues and result in untold consequences.
+Withheld data, siloed data or a lack of data within organizations can create transparency issues and result in untold consequences.
 "Many processes and systems were not designed with risk in mind and are often disconnected across the enterprise and owned by different leaders," Tessaro explained.
 "Risk managers often then settle for the data they have that is easily accessible, ignoring critical processes because the data is hard to get."

-A transparent risk management approach requires a consistent company-wide strategy that includes senior management, clearly defines the role of risk management, encourages risk awareness, institutes a common risk language and encompasses the various interests, objectives and critical risk concerns of all departments.
-A centralized system of record for risk profiles and events should also be established to collect, manage and report on key risk data.
+A transparent risk management approach requires a consistent company-wide strategy that includes senior management and other business leaders.
+The strategy should also clearly define the role of risk management; encourage risk awareness; institute a common risk language; and encompass the various interests, objectives and critical risk concerns of all departments.
+A centralized system of record for risk profiles and risk-related events should also be established to collect, manage and report on key risk data, and the risk management process should be documented.

 7. Immature ERM programs

-"Many of these failures can be attributed to organizations' immature risk programs," said Clifford Huntington, global assistant vice president, sales, for risk products at ServiceNow.
-Enterprises often don't recognize that a complete risk assessment as part of an ERM program to identify potential and inherent risks is needed in preparation for making deals.
+"Many of these failures can be attributed to organizations' immature risk programs," said Clifford Huntington, senior vice president and general manager of governance, risk and compliance (GRC) tools at software vendor OneTrust.
+Enterprises often don't recognize that a complete risk assessment as part of an ERM program to identify potential and inherent risks is needed in preparation for making deals, as well as engaging in various other business activities.

 8. Supply chain oversights

-New contractual terms need to address cyber insurance requirements, data destruction practices and destruction verification.
-But organizations, O'Hara acknowledged, don't regularly review existing agreements or consistently communicate new requirements across their business units, resulting in noncompliant contractual agreements.
+New contractual terms need to address cyber insurance requirements, data destruction practices and destruction verification, O'Hara said.
+But many organizations, he acknowledged, don't regularly review existing agreements or consistently communicate new requirements across their business units, resulting in noncompliant contractual agreements and potential supply chain risk management problems.

 9. Lagging security controls

-While companies have been accelerating deployments of workflow procedures and technologies to accommodate their new hybrid workforces, the controls necessary to ensure security, availability, processing integrity, confidentiality and privacy, as well as their documentation, have not kept pace.
+While companies have been accelerating deployments of new technologies and workflow procedures to accommodate their increasingly hybrid workforces, the controls needed to ensure security, availability, processing integrity, confidentiality and privacy -- as well as the documentation of those characteristics -- haven't kept pace.

 As a result, many organizations are encountering control failures and compliance issues, leading to risk exposure and security breaches.
-Controls specified in SOC 2, Sarbanes-Oxley Act and ISO 27001 compliance standards and regulations, for example, changed as workflow processes increasingly became remote-friendly.
-One year later, companies are struggling to update their documentation to pass these types of security audits.
+For example, controls specified in the SOC 2, Sarbanes-Oxley Act and ISO/IEC 27001 compliance standards and regulations changed as workflow processes increasingly became remote-friendly.
+But some companies are still struggling to update their documentation to pass these types of security audits.